Light Rail: City to Woden

 We are delivering a new Critical Services Building with more operating rooms, more treatment spaces and more intensive care beds.

-The Canberra Hospital Master Plan will guide the future expansion and construction at the campus.
-The plan was released in late 2021 following two phases of community consultation.
+The Canberra Hospital Master Plan will be used to guide the future expansion and construction at the campus.

 There are many exciting projects underway in Woden.
 Find out more about capital works, current development applications and road works.